Negligence and Malpractice Can Cause Spinal Cord Injury Lawsuits in Cleveland, Ohio

 Your spinal cord is the backbone of your central nervous system, which allows you to move, feel sensory functions, and regulate bodily functions.
 Your spine is integral to daily activities; however, there are an estimated 17,500 new spinal cord injury cases each year.
-The experienced spinal cord injury attorneys at Tittle & Perlmuter know first hand how drastically a spinal cord injury can affect your life.
-We are ready to hear your case and advise you on your next course of action as you adapt after a life changing accident.
+The experienced Cleveland spinal cord injury lawyers at Tittle & Perlmuter know first hand how drastically a spinal cord injury can affect your life.
+We are ready to hear your case and advise you on your next course of action as you adapt after a life-changing accident.

 What is a Spinal Cord Injury?

 Mayo Clinic defines a spinal cord injury as, “damage to any part of the spinal cord nerves at the end of the spinal canal.”
 These injuries impact your strength, sensation and body functions below the site of the injury.
 There are different ranges of spinal cord injuries depending on how badly you were hurt.